Jiangsu Donghai Senior High School

-Jiangsu Donghai Senior High School (江苏省东海高级中学), is a high school located in Lianyungang, Jiangsu, People's Republic of China.
-Founded in 1953, the school is a national-level model high school, a four-star high school in Jiangsu, and one of the first elite schools in Lianyungang.
-It is also one of the largest and the most advanced high schools in the province.
+Jiangsu Donghai Senior High School (江苏省东海高级中学) is a high school in Lianyungang in China's Jiangsu province.
+Founded in 1953, the school became a Jiangsu provincial key high school in 1980.
+It received a four-star high school designation, the highest accreditation in the province, on 21 July 2004 from the Jiangsu Provincial Department of Education after completing an assessment.
+The school is a national exemplar senior high school.

-The school offers English classes conducted by local and foreign teachers.
+The school teaches students in a five-level building that occupies 5240 sqm.
+It offers English classes conducted by local and foreign teachers.
 It is an outstanding student base for multiple national universities, including Harbin Institute of Technology, Southeast University, China University of Mining and Technology, Southwest University of Political Science & Law, Nanjing Tech University, and Nanjing University of Information Science and Technology.